Building on Innovation – The Future of Sustainable Buildings is Already Here

 The last guest speaker of the night was Alex Chapman from the City of Guelph who spoke about the concept of District Energy (DE), a reorganised way of utilising energy.
 Instead of each building entity having its own heating and cooling system, DE has many entities attached to one system.
 This allows for a 30-50% reduction in primary energy consumption, and increases efficiency due to less short-cycling of energy.
 It also can save costs when more people are paying for a service, leading to a wholesale rate rather than an individual retail rate.
 Chapman also highlights the ability to reuse the dissipated heat from smoke stacks.
 It can be redirected to provide affordable energy to surrounding neighbourhoods instead of literally vanishing into thin air.

 These speakers talked about solutions that, if put into action, can create a positive shift in the traditional way things are done.
 Tova wrapped up the evening by giving the attendees some more detail about the CSE, which will be located in the David Johnston Research + Technology Park, intentionally adjacent to soon-to-be ION light rail transit.
 If you’re interested in talking to someone about the CSE, you can contact Allan Taylor (email@example.com) for more information.

 It is hard to believe that this building could materialise in the next few years.
 I look forward hearing more about the CSE and am excited to see it materialise, but you don’t have to wait until its physical existence to start being more efficient.
 There are options out there, ready to be utilised!
 The future is here, it is happening and we are being given an opportunity to be part of something so cool.
 There really is no other word for it.

-Posted in: News & Updates, Business Sustainability - News and Commentary, Events - Tagged with: community events, innovation, building sustainability, load shifting, district energy, water conservation
+Posted in: Business Sustainability - News and Commentary, Events, News & Updates - Tagged with: building sustainability, community events, district energy, innovation, load shifting, water conservation